tmrob2/rusty-robots/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-### Constructing a simulation model
+### Constructing a Model of an Environment

 This project is designed as a scalable API for configuring large task allocation problems.
 First we require some environment.
 An environment can be constructed as follows.
+To implement an environment we have to implement the Env trait `env::gym_env::Env`.
 Environments can be added to the `env` directory.
-To implement an environment we have to implement the Env trait `env::gym_env::Env`:
 ```rust
 pub trait Env<T, S, W> where T: Agent<S, W>, W: Clone {
     // Construct the env and store in mem